MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-all-apps.md

 # Get all apps

-Use this method in the Microsoft Store submission API to retrieve data for all the apps that are registered to your Partner Center account.
+Use this method in the Microsoft Store submission API to retrieve data for the apps that are registered to your Partner Center account.

 ## Prerequisites